Coder-CH1/Animation/README.md

-# _Animation_
+# Animation
-## _Animations in Flutter_.
+## Animations in Flutter:

-- _A Flutter project that displays a list of states in Nigeria with animated text color changes on scroll and tap, and fade-out effect as cards scroll off-screen_.
+- A Flutter project that displays a list of states in Nigeria with animated text color changes on scroll and tap, and fade-out effect as cards scroll off-screen.